Supreme Court logo

 6. communicate effectively in writing.

 Answer: Yes.
-To be admitted to the Delaware Bar, each applicant must take and pass the Delaware Bar Examination, complete the Clerkship and Clerkship Checklist, and demonstrate their character and fitness to practice law.
+To be admitted to the Delaware Bar, each Applicant must take and pass the Delaware Bar Examination, complete the Clerkship and Clerkship Checklist, and demonstrate their character and fitness to practice law.
 There are no different procedures for persons admitted in other jurisdictions.

 Answer: